-This week’s pick is the Jobu Design BWG-J3K Junior 3 Gimbal.
-Earlier this year I purchased the Fujinon 100–400mm lens + 1.4x and needed a gimbal head to use it on my tripod.
+This review is on the Jobu Design BWG-J3K Junior 3 Gimbal.
+Earlier this year I purchased the FUJINON 100–400mm lens + 1.4x and needed a gimbal head to use it on my tripod.
 While the lens is capable of being handheld (due to it being so much more lightweight than its full-frame DSLR counterparts) it can still take a toll on the arm when used repeatedly for even a short period of time.

 About the Jobu Design Junior 3 Gimbal

 Gimbal heads area meant for cameras with larger lenses, allowing the ability to quickly swing and maneuver the camera into position.
 Gimbals are best used with lenses that have tripod plates, and this accessory is no exception.
 This head has a max load of 10 lbs, which is perfect for photographers with a lighter setup.

 I wanted a gimbal head that worked with my longest FUJIFILM lens but was also affordable, and this gimbal head fits all of my needs.
 It’s sturdy, not too heavy, and has easy-to-use big knobs to make it easy to adjust quickly.
 To be fair, I haven’t owned any other gimbal head so I have nothing to compare it with, but overall I am really happy with this purchase.